saltyrtc/saltyrtc-meta/Protocol.md

 An unanswered *ping* MUST result in a protocol error.
 A timeout of 30 seconds for unanswered *ping* messages is RECOMMENDED.

+If the 'client-auth' message contains a *server_key* field, it MUST be compared to the list of server public permanent keys.
+Then:

+* If the server does not have a permanent key pair, it SHALL drop the client with a close code of 3007 (*Invalid Key*).
+* If the server does have at least one permanent key pair and if the key sent by the client does not match any of the public keys, it SHALL drop the client with a close code of 3007 (*Invalid Key*).
+* If the key sent by the client matches a public permanent key of the server, then that key pair SHALL be selected for further usage of the server's permanent key pair towards that client.

+In case the 'client-auth' message did not contain a *server_key* field but the server does have at least one permanent key pair, the server SHALL select the primary permanent key pair for further usage of the server's permanent key pair towards the client.

 The message SHALL be NaCl public-key encrypted by the server's session key pair (public key sent in 'server-hello') and the client's permanent key pair (public key as part of the WebSocket path or sent in